anevjes/AzureSearch.SharePointOnline/README.md

 # Introduction
-The motivation behind this project is to simplify the ingestion of SharePoint Online Document library content into Azure Search.
+The motivation behind this project is to simplify the ingestion of SharePoint Online Document library content into Azure Cognitive Search.

-Azure Search brings in a number of benefits over standard SharePoint Online Search allowing you to have more control over how you further refine and enrich content in search through:
+Azure Cognitive Search brings in a number of benefits over standard SharePoint Online Search allowing you to have more control over how you further refine and enrich content in search through:

 - Deep knowledge mining of your content with pre-built AI-based [Azure Cognitive Services](https://docs.microsoft.com/en-us/azure/search/cognitive-search-predefined-skills)
 - [Synonyms](https://docs.microsoft.com/en-us/azure/search/search-synonyms